roman-milk/roman-milk.github.io/to-tame-a-slave.md

  I shook my head firmly.
 "N-no!"
 My voice trembled, making my words sound uncertain, and he responded with a low laugh.
 Those fingers delved between my lips, continuing to rub without any real pressure, making me bite my lip against a whimper.
 They slowly increased pressure, one long finger slipping inside of me, rubbing against my walls.
 Another finger slid in with the first, unerringly finding my g-spot and curling his fingers into it.
 They teased and rubbed until I was writhing, the teeth in my lip nearly drawing blood as I resisted giving in and begging.
 His fingers uncurled, and he began to pump them hard and fast, drawing a cry from my lips as I came quickly, my body arching and tense.

  His fingers slowed down until they were resting inside of me, and then simply rubbing lightly along my lips, allowing me to gently come down and relax.
 "Good girl," he whispered in my ear, kissing it and removing his hand, wrapping it around my waist instead.
 My leg was released and nudged forward so that I could curl up more comfortably, too exhausted to push away.
 He hummed soothingly, arm drawing me against him so that I was melded into his front, his warmth and voice lulling me into a deep sleep.
-Report_Story #1